ArceusLegend/Ecommerce/README.md

   ![Image of clickable buttons in the Webhooks tabs](https://github.com/ArceusLegend/Ecommerce/assets/109414442/938a13d3-c4c4-424f-846e-38f129f9bde5)

   Both buttons will take you to the same page, which will include a sample code block on the right side of your screen.
 Go to line 25, and copy the `endpoint_secret` key.
 This is your STRIPE_ENDPOINT_SECRET.

+  You will want to store these keys in your .env as well.
+The publishable key envvar should be called 'PUBLISHABLE_KEY', the secret should be 'SECRET_KEY_S', and the webhook endpoint secret key should be 'STRIPE ENDPOITN SECRET'.

   Finally, activate stripe with `stripe listen --forward-to localhost:8000/payment/webhook/`.

   Note: the port number 8000 is the default port that Django uses to run the server.
 If you're using a different port number, you should replace 8000 with that instead.
 You can test that it works by going to the payment page and using the test card numbers in stripe.txt.
-  - *No auth* means stripe will simulate a successful payment without the need to authenticate the payment,
+  - *No auth* means stripe will simulate a successful payment without the need to authenticate the payment
   - *Auth* means Stripe will generate a pop up simulating an event that requires authentication to proceed
   - *Error* means that stripe will simulate a failed authentication event.
+  - For the purposes of testing with these values, the expiration date can be any valid future date, and the CVC and T.K. values can be any random integer

+   Stripe will record all the relevant events for you, and you can see them on your browser by navigating to the stripe website, and then going to your dashboard and clicking on the 'Events' tab.

 - **OPTIONAL: Media folder**